Skip to content

 What is the maximum child support in Colorado?

-The Colorado guidelines schedule covers combined adjusted gross incomes up to $30,000 per month.
-For incomes above this threshold, the court applies the guideline amount at $30,000 and may order additional support in its discretion based on the child's reasonable needs and the parents' ability to pay.
+The Colorado guidelines schedule (effective March 1, 2026) covers combined adjusted gross incomes up to $40,000 per month (expanded from $30,000).
+For incomes above $40,000, the court applies the guideline amount at $40,000 and may order additional support based on the child's reasonable needs.

 How long does child support last in Colorado?